 Carpal tunnel syndrome is a common condition that causes pain, numbness and tingling in the hand and arm.

 The carpal tunnel is a narrow passageway in the wrist, about an inch wide that is formed by small wrist bones called carpal bones.
 The roof of the tunnel is made of a transverse carpal ligament, which is a strong band of connective tissue.
-Because this area is very small, the carpal tunnel has little capacity to stretch or increase in size.
+Because this area is very small, the tunnel has little capacity to stretch or increase in size.

 One of the main nerves in the hand, the median nerve, originates as a group of nerve roots in the neck.
 These roots come together to form a single nerve in the arm.
 The median nerve goes down the arm and forearm, passes through the carpal tunnel at the wrist and goes into the hand.
 The nerve provides feeling in the thumb and index, middle and ring fingers.
 The nerve also controls the muscles around the base of the thumb.